vanjs-org/van/addons/van_cone/README.md

 ### An SPA framework add on for VanJS

-🔥 **Van Cone plus VanJS can create a fully featured SPA app that minifies and gzips to less than 4.0 kB!** 🔥
+🔥 **Van Cone plus VanJS can create a fully featured SPA app that minifies and gzips 3.82 kB!** 🔥

-This lightweight (less than 250 lines) VanJS addon adds the following features:
+This lightweight (less than 200 lines) VanJS addon adds the following features:
 - Navigation powered by custom router with async loading
     - url and query param parsing
     - integrates with browser history
-    - state object integrates with browser history
+    - state object that integrates with browser history
     - determine current active route
     - define different backend endpoints for fetching data if different than route's front end url
 - `link` component for generating links based off of named routes
-    - easily add url and query params as object
+    - easily add url and query params as objects
     - dynamic css styling for active route
-    - pass additional context data such as a prefetched data or other configuration
+    - pass additional context data such as a prefetched data or other configuration to route component

 # Overview